cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 This will install Cypress locally as a dev dependency for your project.

 {% note info %}
-Make sure that you have already run `npm init` within your project first (or are already using `node_modules`), otherwise cypress will install globally.
+Make sure that you have already run {% url "`npm init`" https://docs.npmjs.com/cli/init %} or have a `node_modules` folder or `package.json` file in the root of your project to ensure cypress is installed in the correct directory.
 {% endnote %}

 {% img /img/guides/installing-cli.gif %}